 In my small village in Jordan, women do much embroidery work.
 I began learning as a toddler—decorating fabric using tiny needles to apply colorful thread.
 Thus, there has been a conceptual continuity throughout my life.
 Finding enjoyment in intricate work in small spaces is one of the reasons why I became a dentist.
 My heart is invested in the details of a complete aesthetic filling or how to capture the most incredible detail in my prosthetics work impressions.
 I was the only one in my class who finished the long conservative course clinic requirements list.
 I remember my prosthodontics supervisor telling me after delivering the complete denture for one of my patients that this was the first time he saw a patient happy and laughing as much as this, despite the lengthy processing appointments for dentures and the complications this patient faced as an older adult.
 This made me very proud because it’s exactly what I want to be, the dentist who does not only treat the oral cavity but one who treats patients holistically, providing them with the most incredible comfort possible.

 Working as a Dental Assistant in one of New England’s busiest dental offices has helped me come a long way in providing optimal dental services for every one of the vast diversity of patients that pass through our doors.
 We treat the poor and the rich the same, laboring each day to provide the best treatment possible to all adults, children, the elderly, and patients with special needs – many, if not most, at a discount price they can afford.

-Two months after working as a Dental Assistant, I received a long letter from one of our patients expressing how grateful she was.
+Two months after working as a Dental Assistant, I received a letter from one of our patients expressing her gratitude.
 I was so happy, and at the same time, I was shocked because I did only what everyone should do, treat all patients with mercy and empathy.
 I did what I do daily with every patient, doing my best to understand their needs, concerns, and stories, then educating them concerning what they need to know.
 I am pleased that I have recently been chosen to begin soon serving as the lead assistant.